Chevrotain/chevrotain/packages/chevrotain/benchmark_web/README.md

 ## Instructions

-1.  `yarn ci` in the root of this repo.
+1.  `pnpm ci` in the root of this repo.

 - This will generate `chevrotain.js` artifact in the lib directory.